kimsk/chia-piggybank/POST-6.md

 An authorized user can spend the 100-mojo one (coin id: `5c6e36370def3d8bd306cf22b45e830cc9e0b960aa4aa90e86992e17824dec9b`) because the valid aggregated signature can be provided.

-Since the spent bundle can be read by anyone (full can read any active [transactions](https://github.com/Chia-Network/offline-signing-demo#transactions) with an aggregated key before the coin was spent), a bad actor could figure out that the puzzle has only a `AGG_SIG_UNSAFE` condition.
+Since the spent bundle can be read by anyone (any full node can read any active [transactions](https://github.com/Chia-Network/offline-signing-demo#transactions) with an aggregated key before the coin was spent), a bad actor could figure out that the puzzle has only a `AGG_SIG_UNSAFE` condition.
 With that information, the bad actor can try to reuse the same aggregrated signature with any coins with the same puzzle hash.

 ```json
 // 100-mojo spend bundle